 (2) It is not an offence against subsection (1) for a licensee, or the employee or agent of a licensee, to permit a lodger, or a person having lawful business (other than the purchase or obtaining of liquor) to conduct on the premises, to enter the premises if liquor is not supplied to that lodger or other person.

-(3) On the orders of the member of the Police Force making a requirement in relation to licensed premises under subsection (1), a person may use such force as may be necessary to ensure compliance with the requirement.
+(3) On the orders of the member of the Police Force making a requirement in relation to licensed premises under subsection (1), a person may use such force as may be reasonably necessary to ensure compliance with the requirement.

 [Section 114 amended by No. 12 of 1998 s.
-79.]
+79; No. 73 of 2006 s.
+79, 109 and 110.]

 115. Disorderly persons etc.